railroadmedia/musora-ui/README.md

 Musora UI is a tool for prototyping, building, and testing the front end (HTML/JS) for projects.

 ## Setup

-1. Ensure your railenvironment repository and docker build is up to date.
+1. Ensure your railenvironment repository and docker build are up to date.
-1. In manager container, run: r setup musora-ui
+1. In manager container, run: **r setup musora-ui**
-1. Navigate to: /app/musora-ui
+1. Navigate to: **/app/musora-ui**
-1. Run: npm install
+1. Run: **npm install**
-1. Run: npm run build
+1. Run: **npm run BUILD_COMMAND**

+You can view the different npm build commands inside the root package.json file.
+An example is:
+**npm run build-drumeo-dev**

 The /public folder of this repository is hosted on your local machine under URL:
 [http://devui.musora.com/](http://devui.musora.com/)

-You can view the different npm build commands inside the root package.json file.

 ## Prototyping